India's Water Crisis: Problems, Implications and Permanent Solutions

 3. Economic costs:

-on health care due to water borne diseases and the loss of production in the
+on health care due to water-borne diseases, and the loss of production in the

-because where water is very scarce the industrial sector is also affected this
+because, where water is very scarce, the industrial sector is also affected.
+This implies job opportunities, and hence the economy is affected.

 4. Social Conflict:

-conflict in water scarcity and its availability inter-sectoral, inter-state and
+conflict in water scarcity and its availability inter-sectoral, inter-state, and

-to some extent throw up regional questions of security
+to some extent, throw up regional questions of security

 Sustainable solutions to India's water crisis.

-1) Ground water wastage will be completely stopped.
+1) Groundwater wastage will be completely stopped.
 It takes a long time for this water to accumulate

-3) Reduce use of plastic, straw etc.
+3) Reduce use of plastic, straw, etc.

 4) Keep the grass bed environment on the ground as much as possible without creating house ropes.